 If you are certain and you have data and all the sales you will ever need, do not read on.
-It would be pointless for you, and I want to save you the time.
+It would be pointless for you, and I want to save you time.

 First, We Walk ‘n’ Talk

 If you are in Central Texas, and physically able and willing, this first step in my consulting process is easy and fun.
 We will meet at a designated trailhead or spot in the city and walk for one hour, while you explain to me the details of your customer communications problem.
 If you live elsewhere, we can conduct this process over the phone.

 I ask for the Walk ‘n’ Talk because mental constraints come off when you’re on the trail.
-As you raise your pulse, your senses and consciousness is equally lifted.
+As you raise your pulse, your senses and consciousness are equally lifted.
 This is the proper state for a good introductory discussion.